stmilne/icds_docs_v2/docs/software/modules.md

 # Software modules

-Collab provides many different applications in its software stack, which consists of two parts:
+Roar provides many different applications in its software stack, which consists of two parts:

 - preloaded software, available immediately on login;